fallon-r/HW1CodeRefactor/README.md

 *Some interesting stuff*

-* In an effort to add as many semantic tags as possible, I made the contents of the **benefits** sectiion  `detail` instead of `div`.
+* In an effort to add as many semantic tags as possible, I made the contents of the **benefits** section  `detail` instead of `div`.
 It made a bunch of dropdowns.
 It led to this :

     ![](./detailsquirk.png)
     **DetailQuirk** Behold the strangeness

-*Additionally, I wanted to be cheeky and make all of the things linked in the `nav` a class to cut down clean up the CSS.
+* Additionally, I wanted to be cheeky and make all of the things linked in the `nav` a class to cut down clean up the CSS.
 While my stylesheet was smaller.
 The links no longer worked.
 I re-added the ids and _voila_!
 I was back in business.
 These are the small victories that make this work so fun (for me).